Sex, Lies & Terror: The Larry Ray Tapes - Shocking, Exclusive Interview with Larry Ray

 News 12's Senior Reporter Tara Rosenblum delves into the mind of Lawrence Ray, the so-called Sarah Lawrence sex cult leader who moved into his daughter's dorm and abused her roommates and friends.

-The conversations with with Ray were the first time he spoke publicly since a judge sentenced him to 60 years in prison for sex trafficking, extortion, conspiracy and other charges in April 2022.
+The conversations with Ray were the first time he spoke publicly since a judge sentenced him to 60 years in prison for sex trafficking, extortion, conspiracy and other charges in April 2022.

 During the hours of interviews, Ray discusses what led up to the heinous crimes at Sarah Lawrence College, shares revelations involving his own faith, childhood sexual abuse, his broken marriage, a recent prison assault, connections to government leaders and the reasons he videotaped his interactions with his victims.